Understanding the Indexing Manager

 <INSTANCE_HOSTNAME> with your Sitecore instance name.

-When a Coveo Cloud trial organization has been idle for some time, it’s paused automatically.
+When a Coveo trial organization has been idle for some time, it’s paused automatically.
 If you try to access the Indexing Manager when your organization is paused, the following dialog box will be displayed:

 You can click Reactivate in the dialog box to resume using your index-related features.

-You can also reactivate your cloud organization through the Coveo Cloud Administration Console, in the main menu, in the Status section.
+You can also reactivate your organization by logging in to the Coveo Administration Console.

 The Indexes section contains the following information: